 Yes, your book can package related blog content together.
 It’s not quite that easy, though.
 You won’t just grab content from your blog and slap it together until you reach a certain number of pages.
 (Don’t worry, you won’t be writing everything from scratch, either.)

 Whenever you write something, whether it’s a 500-word blog post or a 50,000-word book, it has to have flow and a structure that makes sense.
 Think of taking a long-form blog post, one that’s 2,000 words, and turning it into two smaller blog posts.
-Do you cut it right in half and post as-is?
+Do you cut it right in half and post it as-is?
 No way.
 If you did, you’d have one post that abruptly ends and another that haphazardly begins.

 Something similar happens when you combine previously-disconnected blog posts.
 To remedy this, look at the new piece as a whole and consider how each part relates to the next.
 Structure and flow are as crucial for engagement as the content is.

 8 Steps to Turn Your Blog Into a Book

 Typically, writing is what takes up a considerable amount of time when creating a book.
 Going from blog to book is a different animal from writing a book from scratch, though.
 You’ll spend a lot of time in the planning and editing stages.
 Here’s the method to the madness:

 1. Figure out the purpose of the book